On Experiments: Experiments

-the $n$-fold product of $f(x)$. \\ \\ The above can be understood as definining a particular category, with objects as finite sets and arrows as transitions.
+the $n$-fold product of $f(x)$. \\ \\ The above can be understood as defining a particular category, with objects as finite sets and arrows as transitions.
 Restricting to Markov transitions yields a subcategory, sometimes called the category of stochastic relations.
-It is this category that will be of our prime interest.
+This category will be of our primary interest.